DerMolo/JAMLIST.FM/SPOTIFY_SETUP_GUIDE.md

 ---

-## Common Errors & Solutions
+## Common Errors and Solutions

 ### Error: "redirect_uri_mismatch"

-**Cause:** The URI in Spotify Dashboard doesn't match exactly
+**Cause:** The URI in Spotify Dashboard does not match exactly

 **Solution:**
-1. Check Spotify Dashboard → Settings → Redirect URIs
+1. Check Spotify Dashboard, then Settings, then Redirect URIs
 2. Must be EXACTLY: `http://127.0.0.1:3000/api/auth/callback/spotify`
 3. Use `127.0.0.1` NOT `localhost` (Spotify requirement)
 4. No capital letters, no trailing slash, no typos